CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ------------------------- ----------------- ------------ ------------------------------ -------- ---------------
 Tue Nov 24 19:51:11 2020  server04          uplink       10.1.10.104                    24       default
 ```
 The following example displays the history of an IP address between now and two hours ago.
-If a caret (^) notation appeared, it would indicate that there was no change in this value from the row above.
+A caret (^) notation indicates that the value from the row preceding it has not changed.

 ```
 cumulus@switch:~$ netq show address-history 10.1.10.2/24 between 2h and now